Yolanda King: Mother's death, sibling dispute and final months: 2006–2007

 That year, she and her brother Dexter came to oppose their other brother and sister, Martin Luther King III and Bernice King, on the matter of selling the King Center.
 King and Dexter were in favor of sale, but their other siblings were not.
 After Coretta died on January 30, 2006, Yolanda, like her siblings, attended her funeral.
 When asked about how she was faring following her mother's death, Yolanda responded: "I connected with her spirit so strongly.
 I am in direct contact with her spirit, and that has given me so much peace and so much strength."
 She found her mother's personal papers in her home.

 She preached in January 2007 to an audience in Ebenezer Baptist Church urging them to be an oasis for peace and love, as well as to use her father's holiday as starting ground for their own interpretations of prejudice.
 She spoke on Martin Luther King Jr. Day 2007 to attendees at the Ebenezer Baptist Church and stated: "We must keep reaching across the table and, in the tradition of Martin Luther King Jr. and Coretta Scott King, feed each other,".
 After her hour-long presentation, she joined her sister and her aunt, Christine King Farris, in signing books.
-On May 12, 2007, days before her death, she spoke at St. Mary Medical Center, on behalf of the American Stroke Association.
+On May 12, 2007, days before her death, she spoke at St. Mary Medical Center in Langhorne, Pennsylvania, on behalf of the American Stroke Association.